cortadocodes/personal-development/docs/best_practices/commit_messages.md

 Not all commits are complex enough to warrant a body, therefore it is optional and only used when a commit requires a bit of explanation and context.

-**Footer** - Use to reference, resolve and close issues and pull requests if necessary
+**Footer** - Use to reference, resolve and close issues and pull requests if necessary.

-## Example Commit Message
+## Example commit message
 ```
 ENH: Summarize changes in around 50 characters or less